-The Library received two capital grants from the Division of Library Development and Services, Maryland State Department of Education.
-One grant, for \$20,000, was used for Phase I of the renovation of P.D.
+The Library received a capital grant from the Division of Library Development and Services, Maryland State Department of Education.
+The grant, for \$20,000, was used for Phase II of the renovation of P.D.
 Brown.
-This grant, along with matching funds from the Citizens for Charles County Public Library, Inc., resulted in the renovation of an underused lobby area into a café area offering coffee, healthy snacks, and an area for people to meet and use their portable devices.
-The second grant of \$100,000 was awarded for land acquisition for the relocation of the La Plata Library.
-Unfortunately, due to a budget shortfall, the County was not able to provide a letter of commitment for matching funds and a letter was written rescinding the grant.
+This grant, along with matching funds from the Citizens for Charles County Public Library, Inc., resulted in the renovation of the information desk area and the fiction stacks area of the library, opening up the floor for better use of the space and adding much needed areas for customers to plug in their electronic devices.
+Several comfortable seating areas were created with the open space.

-In addition to the capital grants, the Library received several other grants.
-The Charles County Arts Alliance awarded the Library a grant of \$5,500 to be used for programs emphasizing the arts, literature and music.
-Dollar General awarded Waldorf West \$1,000 to be used for the Battle of the Books young adult program.
-The American Library Association awarded Waldorf West \$1,000 for Teen Tech Week programming. \$850 was awarded to the Library from the Division of Library Development and Services, Maryland State Department of Education for the Race to the Top early childhood Library Cafes and the Family Information Centers.
-The Southern Maryland Regional Library Association, Inc. (SMRLA) continued its support of staff development by allocating \$8,000 for staff development and \$2,500 towards staff pursuing their MLS (Masters of Library Science) degree.
+In addition to the capital grant, the Library received several other grants.
+The Charles County Arts Alliance awarded the Library a grant of \$6,000 to be used for programs emphasizing the arts, literature and music.
+Dollar General awarded Waldorf West \$1,000 to be used for the Young Adult Summer Reading program. \$850 was awarded to the Library from the Division of Library Development and Services, Maryland State Department of Education, for the Race to the Top early childhood Library Cafes and the Family Information Centers.
+The Southern Maryland Regional Library Association, Inc. (SMRLA) continued its support of staff development by allocating \$5,000 towards staff pursuing their MLS (Masters of Library Science) degree.
+The Division of Library Development and Services awarded the Library \$12,000 towards staff development.

-The Library wishes to thank the Charles Co.
-Commissioners for their budgetary support, the Trustees for their oversight, the Citizens for Charles County Public Library for their financial and volunteer support, and the generous support of our community partners and the Division of Library Development and Services.
-Last, but not least, appreciation goes to the hardworking staff whose commitment to quality customer service never waivers.
+The Library wishes to thank the Charles County Commissioners for their budgetary support, the Trustees for their oversight, the Citizens for Charles County Public Library for their financial and volunteer support, and the generous support of our community partners and the Division of Library Development and Services.
+Last, but not least, appreciation goes to the hard-working staff whose commitment to quality customer service never waivers.